Skip to page content

 Cancer of the vocal cords

 Occasionally people go to their GP because they experience a hoarse voice and are referred to the Ears, Nose and Throat (ENT) department.
-Investigations such as an endoscope (a camera on a flexible tube that is inserted into the throat) and a biopsy (a sample of tissue is taken from the area) are carried out to confirm the diagnosis of vocal cord cancer.
+Investigations such as an endoscope (a camera on a flexible tube that is inserted in to the throat) and a biopsy (a sample of tissue is taken from the area) are carried out to confirm the diagnosis of vocal cord cancer.

 Treatment